 - Tiny Paws: Small breed dogs HATE freezing weather.
 In cities, ice and snow gather on the sidewalks.
 Dog grass pads provide a nice touch of green without that horrible slush in the way.

 - Puppies: You can use dog grass pads as part of your potty-training process.
 They transition your youngster from the pad to the lawn.
-Better yet, you can use them while your youngster’s waiting for their vaccine protocol to finish, protecting them from other dogs out in the park.
+Better yet, you can use them while your puppy’s waiting for their vaccine protocol to finish, protecting them from other dogs out in the park.

 - Recovery: Dogs recovering from surgical procedures aren’t wild about stairs.
 Careful guidance to dog grass pads goes a lot smoother.
 Then your surgical patient can return to their bed for that much-needed rest.